alwynlombaard/GenericMsmqMessageProcessing/README.md

 ###Server###

-Declare a Handler for MyMessage
+Declare a Handler for it.

 ```C#
 class MyMessageHandler : IMessageHandler <MyMessage>